This is my family’s story in photos.

 Sometimes wanting “happy” unknowingly shifts to wanting “perfect.”
 A picture with everyone looking in the same direction and smiling, only one discernible chin for me.
 Clothes that don’t clash and no food particles on his face.
 Is that really so much to ask?

 Everyone else seems to have it “together.”
 We’ve tried… and that picture, even when beautifully lit and composed, never really looks like us.
 I’ve come to prefer the pictures that do.
-I’ve come to an honest place where I put who we are above what I assume others want to see.
-Honestly, they might be the same.
-Maybe we’re tired of having to act perfect all the time.
-Maybe we’re longing to be our true selves and when we see others doing that, it gives us permission to do the same.
-Maybe you want these same pictures I have, photographs that are perfectly imperfect.
+I’ve come to an honest place where I put who we are above what I think others want to see.
+I got tired of having to act perfect all the time, maybe you are too?
+Maybe we’re longing to be our true selves.
+Maybe, when we see others doing just that, it gives us permission to do the same.
+Maybe you want these same kinds of pictures, perfectly imperfect in their joy.

 His childhood is going by fast.
 I like that photography stops it for a moment and lets me hold it.

 We all think to take out a camera while we’re on vacation…

 … and during holidays, rich in family tradition.

 We’re also pretty good about documenting big milestones.

 Sometimes I’m there for really big moments for my clients.
 I’ve photographed weddings, baptisms and birthdays.
 The three births I have photographed changed me profoundly, each in their own way.

 Most of the time I’m called in for a date on the calendar with no special markings.
-If you think about it, its these very days made of so-called ordinary moments lumped together that make up our lives.
+These days made of so-called ordinary moments lumped together make our daily lives.
 Sometimes we stop and record it with a phone and post on social media.
-But mostly, these days come and go.
+But mostly, these days are long.
+Mostly, these days come and go.

-They are full of magic: the ordinary days you spend together.
-Sometimes a habit or ritual is so usual that you won’t really notice it until it’s gone, tossed to the side and outgrown, replaced by something new.
+Ordinary days are full of magic.
+Sometimes a habit or ritual is so common that you don’t notice it until it’s gone, tossed to the side and outgrown, replaced by something new.

-…and it happens everywhere.
-In the most familiar places.
+Life is happening everywhere.
+Especially in the most familiar places.